vsakel/ChatBot-Summarizer/README.md

   - The temporary file is deleted after processing is complete.

 ### Additional Details
-- Cross Origin Resource Sharing (CORS)
-  - CORS is enabled to allow frontend receive responses from backend enpdpoint
+- Cross Origin Resource Sharing (CORS), is enabled to allow frontend receive responses from backend enpdpoint.
-- File Storage & Processing
-  - Uploaded files are temporarily stored in the uploads/ directory, because the pymupdf4llm library requires a file path to process the PDF.
+- Uploaded files are temporarily stored in the backend, because the pymupdf4llm library requires a file path to process the PDF.